chetan-tuteja/easy-binding/README.md

 * Connect with me on [LinkedIn](https://www.linkedin.com/in/chetan-tuteja) or [GitHub](https://github.com/chetan-tuteja).
 * Star the Github [repository](https://github.com/chetan-tuteja/easy-binding).
 * Follow me for more related content.
+* Read the [Medium Article](https://medium.com/@chetan-tuteja/viewbinding-made-easy-with-the-power-of-kotlin-generics-7a8ddb97ae72) if you'd like.
 * Lastly share the library with your friends!